LukeAndreesen/resume_book/README.md

 # 📘 Resume Book Setup Guide

-This guide will walk you through preparing attendee data and running the resume book program, even if you've **never used a terminal or written code before**.
-Follow the steps carefully, and you'll be set up in no time!
+This guide will walk you through preparing attendee data and running the resume book program.

 ---